Are you working hard on your job search but not having any luck?

 - have researched the employer beforehand so you know about the job, business and industry.

-- have practised doing a mock interview with another person (or in the mirror) beforehand to help you refine your responses and reduce your nervousness.
+- have practiced doing a mock interview with another person (or in the mirror) beforehand to help build your confidence.

 - only apply for jobs that suit your skills and experience.
-But be aware that many of your skills (especially your employability skills) make you suitable for more jobs than you probably realise
+Your skills (especially your employability skills) and life experience make you suitable for more jobs than you realise.

-- would doing some training (with a work placement) or volunteer work build the skills you need to be competitive for jobs?
+- would training (with a work placement) or volunteer work build the skills you need to be competitive for jobs?

 - try applying for entry-level or similar jobs in the industry or your chosen field as a way to get your foot in the door.

-- About one third of employers fill vacancies using methods such as word-of-mouth or direct contact with job seekers.
-Maybe try contacting employers directly or asking family, friends and other contacts to let you know if they hear of any job opportunities.
+- About one fifth of vacancies are not formally advertised.
+Employers fill these roles using via word-of-mouth or by directly contacting job seekers they know.
+Tell people you know that you are looking for work.
+Contact employers you want to work for about any opportunities.
+Ask family, friends and other contacts to let you know if they hear of any job opportunities.

 - There is lots of support out there if you need it.
 Check out our article 'Who can help me with my job search?' for ideas.